 As part of its revamping of the Condo Act, the province is imposing various additional obligations onto condo corporations, managers and directors.
 Last month, the Ministry of Government and Consumer Services circulated a new set of draft regulations which further detail some of these new obligations.
-It In this post, we discuss what we knew about the new mandatory training for directors.
+In this post, we discuss what we know about the new mandatory training for directors.

 Also, see our more recent post on this topic.